-- · The vehicle is new. - You use the vehicle mostly under arduous conditions. - You drive frequently at a high engine speed.
+- The vehicle is new. - You use the vehicle mostly under arduous conditions. - You drive frequently at a high engine speed.

 Regular maintenance is a prerequisite for favorable consumption figures.
-You can only assess the oil consumption after a long journey.
+You can only estimate the oil consumption after you have driven a considerable distance.
 Check the oil level in the engine regularly, e.g. weekly or every time you refuel.